 - Before you start, pick an area where you don’t mind dirt and gravel flying from your hiking shoes.
 Ideally, outside is better.

 - Next, remove the laces and insoles, rinse or wash them off and allow them to dry in an airy place.

 - Then, use running water to loosen any mud from your boots and soles.
 If needed, use a boot brush and gently remove any remaining caked in dirt and grit left over.
 But, if your hiking shoes require a deeper cleaning, use a boot brush with boot cleaner to remove any mud left.

 - Finally, apply boot cleaner, saddle soap, or your DIY boot cleaner solution and gently wipe with a rag or apply with a clean polish brush and buff the upper.
-If you have a Gore-Tex upper and want to re-waterproof them, use a product like Nikwax Fabric & Leather Proof to spray on the material.
+If you have a Gore-Tex upper and want to re-waterproof them, use a product like Nikwax Fabric/strong strong& Leather Proof to spray on the material.
 Nixwax can be used to waterproof your newly cleaned leather hiking boots and other gear.

 5 Easy Steps to Cleaning Combat Boots:

 Our reader Stephen gave us these helpful care steps to clean combat boots.

 - Step 1: Leave your boots to dry.